-- 10.1.
-An authorised representative of the Union/s will be entitled to enter any of the Care Homes: - a. at reasonable times during any period when any Employee is employed to work; and - b. for the purposes related to the employment of Union members and/or the Union/s business. - 10.2.
-The parties agree that they wish to have an effective and respectful relationship and will work together to ensure this is applied wherever possible. - 10.3.
-To assist that process, union access rights and responsibilities will continue as per the Employment Relations Act 2000.
-The following will apply: - 10.4.
-Authorised representatives of the Union/s party to this Agreement will be entitled to enter the Employer's Care Homes at reasonable times.
-Given the nature of the Employer's Care Homes, it is important that a high degree of security and safety is maintained in the Care Home at all times.
-It is also important that the Manager (or the Manager's designated representative) is aware of any person who might be visiting the Care Home at any given time. - 10.5.
-Therefore, in order to maintain these standards, the representative will: - a.
-Wherever practicable, provide the relevant manager with advance notice of their visit. - b.
-Report to the person on duty at Reception upon entry and advise the Manager [or the Manager's designated representative] of his or her arrival.
-If the representative is unable, despite reasonable efforts, to find the Manager / designated representative, the representative will leave a written statement stating their and the union's name and the date, time and purpose of the entry. - c.
-State the purpose of entry and produce evidence of his/her identity and authority to represent the union concerned before proceeding further into the premises. - d.
-Collect a visitor's identification badge where available from reception and wear such badge at all times throughout the duration of the visit, and return said badge to the Receptionist when leaving the Care Home. - e.
-Enter in a reasonable way, have regard to normal business operations of the Employer. - f.
-Comply with existing reasonable requirements and procedures in regard to safety, health and security.
+- 11.1.
+An authorised representative of the Union will be entitled to enter any of the Care Homes: - a. at reasonable times during any period when any Employee is employed to work; and - b. for the purposes related to the employment of Union members and/or the Union/s business. - 11.2.
+The parties agree that they wish to have an effective and respectful relationship and will work together to ensure this is applied wherever possible. - 11.3.
+Union's access rights and responsibilities will continue as per the Act. - 11.4.
+Given the nature of the Employer's Care Homes, it is important that a high degree of security and safety is always maintained in the Care Home.
+It is also important that the Manager (or the Manager's designated representative) is aware of any person who might be visiting the Care Home at any given time. - 11.5.
+To maintain these standards, the Union representative will: - a. wherever practicable, provide the relevant manager with advance notice of their visit;

-10.6.
+- b. report to the person on duty at Reception upon entry and advise the Manager (or the Manager's designated representative) of their arrival.
+If the representative is unable, despite reasonable efforts, to find the Manager/designated representative, the representative will leave a written statement stating their name, the union's name, the date, time, and purpose of the entry; - c. state the purpose of entry and produce evidence of their identity and authority to represent the union concerned before proceeding further into the premises; - d. collect a visitor's identification badge where available from reception and wear said badge, throughout the duration of the visit, and return said badge to the receptionist when leaving the Care Home; - e. enter in a reasonable way, having regard to normal business operations of the Employer; and - f. comply with existing reasonable requirements and procedures regarding safety, health and security.

+11.6.
 The following will inform clause 10.2:

 - a.
-When exercising their access rights union representatives will at all times have regard for the need to respect the rights and privacy of residents and the operational needs of the site.
-This will include: - i.
-Respecting residents' bedrooms as being private. - ii.
-Not taking Employees off the floor or away from their normal work station without the consent and knowledge of the appropriate manager, such consent not to be unreasonably withheld. - iii.
-Where in accordance with the rights contained in the Employment Relations Act 2000 it is necessary to meet with Employees or members on a collective basis this will be organised in advance with the appropriate manager.
+When exercising their access rights, union representatives will have regard for the need to respect the rights and privacy of residents and the operational needs of the site.
+This will include: - i. respecting residents' bedrooms as being private; - ii. not taking Employees off the floor or away from their normal work station without the consent and knowledge of the appropriate manager, such consent not to be unreasonably withheld; and - iii. in accordance with the rights contained in the Act, if it is necessary to meet with Employees or members on a collective basis, this will be organised in advance with the appropriate manager.

-11. UNION DELEGATES
+12. UNION DELEGATES

-- 11.1.
-The Employer will recognise the delegate(s) who are elected by the Employees and endorsed by the Union/s as the representatives of the Union/s. - 11.2.
-Delegates will involve management at an early stage in the case of problems or disputes brought to the delegate's attention, which need to be resolved. - 11.3.
-Any Union delegate will be allowed reasonable time to conduct Union-related business at the premises at which he or she is employed.
+- 12.1.
+The Employer will recognise the delegate(s) who are elected by the Employees and endorsed by the Union as the representatives of the Union. - 12.2.
+Delegates will involve management at an early stage in the case of problems or disputes brought to the delegate's attention, which need to be resolved. - 12.3.
+Any Union delegate will be allowed reasonable time to conduct Union-related business at the premises at which they are employed.
 However, the Employee has a responsibility to ensure that such time taken is not excessive and enables the Employer's operations to continue.

-12. DEDUCTION OF UNION SUBSCRIPTIONS
+13. DEDUCTION OF UNION SUBSCRIPTIONS